12 Sep 2019 | 5 min read

 Let’s put up interesting data.

 As per the KPMG report, the number of start-ups accelerated to 50,000 in 2018 from 7000 in 2008.
 7.14X jump.
-With Doesn’t it sound surprising?
+Doesn’t it sound surprising?
 Artificial Intelligence, Fin-tech, food tech, health tech, and agri-tech – there is an innovation in almost each and every sector.
 The passion of start-up is not confined only to Tier 1 Cities; it has reached across the nook and corner of Tier 2 and Tier 3 cities.
-Raising a venture Capital is hitting the headlines daily.
-Across the country, small start-up is busy in making presentations for raising Venture Capital (VC) Funding and applying for Line of Credit, Business Loan etc. to fund their business activities.
+Raising Venture Capital is hitting the headlines daily.
+Across the country, the small start-up is busy in making presentations for raising Venture Capital (VC) Funding and applying for Line of Credit, Business Loan, etc. to fund their business activities.

 1#.
 Stand-up India – Stand-up India is a constructive initiative to encourage entrepreneurship among SC, ST, and women communities.
 They can avail loans ranging from Rs 10 lakh to Rs 1 crore under this scheme.